sourcegraph/sourcegraph-public-snapshot/README.dev.md

 make test
 ```

-To run some tests:
+To run tests within a directory (and recrusively its subdirectories):

 ```
 godep go test ./app/...
 ```

-To run a specific test:
+To run a specific package's tests:

 ```
 godep go test ./util/textutil